Some poems, old and new

 in elaborate twirls and twists

-while consciouness springs up in strings
+while consciousness springs up in strings

-as the elegance of the universe
+as the elegance of the universe unfolds its dance

 in multiple manifestations of essence.